 28. The information below, originally published by Ofsted in the autumn 2014 and revised in March 2015, serves to confirm facts about the requirements of Ofsted and to dispel myths about inspection that can result in unnecessary workloads in schools.
 It is intended to highlight specific practices that are not required by Ofsted.
-Inspectors must not advocate a particular method of planning, teaching or assessment.
 It is up to schools themselves to determine their practices and for leadership teams to justify these on their own merits rather than by reference to this inspection handbook.